ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 The program includes code between the comments `#--- Start of the PWM setup --- ` and `#--- End of the PWM setup --- ` that takes care of this signaling.
 It is not important to understand the details here.
 Just leave the code as is and realize that it takes care of the PWM signal generation.
 The only thing you really need to know is that it defines a function `set_duty_cycle(angle)`.
 This function generates the PWM signal to tell the servo to move to the position indicated by 'angle' (between 0 and 180).

 Try out the starter code.
-You should see the servo move between positions 0 and 180.
+You should see the servo move between angle 0 and angle 180.

 You will notice that the `pwm_servo.start()` command tells the servo to *start* moving to the new angle.
 The actual motion will take some time.
 This is why there are the  `time.sleep()` commands: we want to halt the code execution long enough so that the servo can move to its desired destination.
+Specifically, `time.sleep(x)` is a function in the `time` library that halts execution for x seconds.

-What happens when you reduce the sleep time?
+What happens when you reduce this sleep time?
 Try decreasing it to 0.8 seconds, 0.5 seconds, 0.1 second, etc. Can you explain what you observe?

 ### Modifying how we implement delays

 Next, open the starter code in `04_timing.py`.
 This shows an alternative way for a program to delay execution without explicitly adding in sleep time with time.sleep().
 Execute the code to verify its functionality.
-It prints a comment every second, but the way this delay is implemented is much more flexible than when using time.sleep().
-Can you see why?
+It prints a comment every second, but the way this delay is implemented is much more flexible than when using `time.sleep()`.
+Go through the code in detail and make sure you understand how it works.

-Now, let's use this knowledge to improve the servo example code.
-These last two coding assignments are not easy and will challenge your ability to think about real-time coding.
+Now, let's use this knowledge to change the servo example code.
+These last two coding assignments will challenge your ability to think about real-time coding.
 If you are sturggling, don't despair.
 Part of the goal is to realize the challenges that result from dealing with the concept of time in embedded systems.
 Thinking about functionality as a collections of states (as in Picobot.
 Remember that lab?) is very useful here.
 We also discuss this more in lecture.
 Just give it a shot and see what you can come up with.

-(1) Modify the code from `03_servo.py` to perform the same functionality, but without using time.sleep().
+(1) Modify the code from `03_servo.py` to perform the same functionality, but without using `time.sleep()`.
 Instead, use the technique shown in `04_timing.py`.
 Name this version of your code `03_servo_sol1.py` and commit it to the github repo.
+The easiest way to get started may be to begin with the `04_timing.py` code and copy in the servo functionality from `03_servo.py`.

 (2) Now, let's modify the functionality a bit.
-The way you rewrote your code in part (1) will allow you to do this.
+The code you wrote in part (1) will allow you to do this.
 We want the servo to move as we did before, but we also add a button. *As soon as* the button is pressed, the servo should move back to position 0 and stay there as long as the button is pressed.
-Why would this be hard to implement if you use time.sleep()?
+Why would this be hard to implement if you use `time.sleep()`?
 Name this version of your code `03_servo_sol2.py` and commit it to the github repo.